-1 The government budget identity
+The government budget identity

 The government’s taxation and spending decisions are referred to as fiscal policies.
 Each year the government decide how much to spend and at the same time it must find the necessary resources to finance its spending.
 The government can decide to finance its expenditures by collecting taxes from businesses and households or it may decide to finance its spending by borrowing from the capital market.
 If the government decides to finance spending through borrowing, it will have to issue financial liabilities or, more simple, it will have to run into debt.
-The total amount of outstanding financial liabilities issued by the government is called the government debt or public debt.1
+The total amount of outstanding financial liabilities issued by the government is called the government debt or public debt.

 The term fiscal policy refers to spending and taxation decisions of the government.
 Fiscal policies aimed at increasing aggregate demand and employment are called expansionary fiscal policies.
 Fiscal policies aimed at reducing aggregate demand, for example, to avoid rising inflation, are called restrictive fiscal policies.
 Fiscal policy acquired a central role in macroeconomics thanks to John Maynard Keynes (1983-1946) who during the Great Depression of the 1930s demonstrated how fiscal policy and in particular deficit spending can be used to stabilize production and employment.
 Economists from different traditions or “schools of thought” express conflicting views on the role and effectiveness of fiscal policy.
 Economists in the Keynesian tradition are in favor of deficit spending to stimulate output and employment, especially during economic downturns.
 Orthodox economists, on the other hand, believe in the self-equilibrating capacity of the market economy.
 State intervention in the economy is ineffective if not counterproductive.
 Orthodox economists talk about Ricardian equivalence, a theory according to which forward-looking households base their spending decisions on the government’s budget policy.
 An increase in government deficit implies higher taxes in the future.
-Households react by decreasing their current consumption with the result that there is no change in aggregate demand.2
+Households react by decreasing their current consumption with the result that there is no change in aggregate demand.

 We define government spending with the letter (\(G\)) and taxation with the letter (\(T\)), both in nominal terms.
-With the letter (\(B\)) we represent the nominal stock of public debt and with the letter (\(i\)) we indicate the nominal interest rate (given by the sum of the real interest rate and the inflation rate) that the government pays on outstanding debt.3 Since we are talking about magnitudes that vary over time, we must include a time subscript.
+With the letter (\(B\)) we represent the nominal stock of public debt and with the letter (\(i\)) we indicate the nominal interest rate (given by the sum of the real interest rate and the inflation rate) that the government pays on outstanding debt.
+Since we are talking about magnitudes that vary over time, we must include a time subscript.
 For example (\(G_t\)) refers to government spending in period \(t\) and with (\(i_t B_{t-1}\)) we indicate the interest payment in period t on the stock of debt accumulated until the end of period \(t-1\).
 For sake of convenience, however, we will report a time subscript only for variables at time other than \(t\) or whenever it is required.

 We can now set up the government’s budget identity.
 On the left-hand side of (1.1), we report the type of expenditure of the government.
 This will be government spending (\(G\)) and interest payments (\(i B_{t-1}\)).
 On the right-hand side of (1.1), we report the source of financing of the government.
-As we have just learned, the government can either receive revenues from taxation (\(T\)) or it can finance its spending by issuing new debt (\(\Delta B\)).4
+As we have just learned, the government can either receive revenues from taxation (\(T\)) or it can finance its spending by issuing new debt (\(\Delta B\)).

-\[\begin{equation} G + i B_{t-1} \equiv T + \Delta B \tag{1.1} \end{equation}\]
+G + i B_{t-1} \equiv T + \Delta B

 In words, we can write the government budget identity (1.1) as:

-\[\begin{gather} \text{government spending} \space\equiv \text{government revenues} \nonumber \end{gather}\]
+\text{government spending} \space\equiv \text{government revenues} \nonumber

 The difference between government’s total expenditure (i.e. including interest payments) and tax revenue is called the government’s total budget deficit (\(D'\)).
 Rearranging the government’s budget identity from above, we observe that the government budget is by definition equal to the variation of public debt:

-\[\begin{equation} D' \equiv G - T + i B_{t-1} \equiv \Delta B \tag{1.2} \end{equation}\]
+D' \equiv G - T + i B_{t-1} \equiv \Delta B

 We need to be careful with terminology.
-Economists talk about a primary deficit for the calculation of the government budget deficit excluding interest payments (\(D\)).5 In identity (1.2), this corresponds to \(G - T\).
+Economists talk about a primary deficit for the calculation of the government budget deficit excluding interest payments (\(D\)).
+In identity (1.2), this corresponds to \(G - T\).
 Whenever \(G > T\), the government registers a primary budget deficit.
 Conversely, when \(G < T\) the government registers a primary budget surplus.
 In words, the government deficit is equal to the primary deficit plus interest expenses on outstanding debt.

-\[\begin{gather} \text{government deficit} \space\equiv \text{primary deficit + interests on debt} \nonumber \end{gather}\]
+\text{government deficit} \space\equiv \text{primary deficit + interests on debt} \nonumber

 From identity (1.2), we notice that every government deficit correspond to a change (i.e. an an increase) in the stock of public debt.
 When tax revenues are not sufficient to finance spending, the government runs a budget deficit for which it has to issue new debt.
 The stock of public debt is by definition the sum of all past deficits of the government.
 The government does not have always to run budget deficits.
 The government can decide to follow a balanced budget policy by making its spending equal to the tax revenue or it can decide to run budget surplus in the event, for example, that it wants to reduce the stock of public debt.
 In section 3.1, we will look in detail at the role of the primary balance.

-2 Public debt dynamics
+Public debt dynamics

-2.1 Motivation
+Motivation

 We have introduced the government’s budget identity and we have seen how changes in the government budget determine the increase (in the case of deficits) or decrease (in the case of surpluses) of the stock of public debt.
 Of concern for economists is not much the level of public debt (i.e. the amount of debt expressed in currency units, e.g. euros) but rather the stock of public debt relative to national income.
-As the name suggests, the debt-to-GDP ratio is the ratio between a country’s government debt and its gross domestic product (GDP).6 Why is public debt expressed as a ratio of GDP?
-Putting in relation the country’s debt with the country’s total production and income, the debt ratio provides an indication of the country’s ability to sustain its debt.7 If a country has a debt-to-GDP ratio of \(150\%\), it means that the stock of debt is \(50\%\) larger than its GDP of a year.
+As the name suggests, the debt-to-GDP ratio is the ratio between a country’s government debt and its gross domestic product (GDP).
+Why is public debt expressed as a ratio of GDP?
+Putting in relation the country’s debt with the country’s total production and income, the debt ratio provides an indication of the country’s ability to sustain its debt.
+If a country has a debt-to-GDP ratio of \(150\%\), it means that the stock of debt is \(50\%\) larger than its GDP of a year.

 Figure 2.1 shows us the evolution of the debt ratio from 1995 to 2021 for the four largest economies of the eurozone, France, Germany, Italy and Spain.
 We can observe a rapid increase in the ratio starting with financial and economic crisis of 2007-09 that follows a prolonged period of decline for Spain and Italy and of moderate increase for France and Germany.
 In Spain, from 2008 to 2014 the debt ratio increased from about \(40\%\) to \(100\%\) of GDP.
 An increase of \(60\) percentage points!
 In the same period, the debt ratio in Italy has increased by around \(30\) percentage points.
 Another large increase (in all country in this case) is observed between 2019 and 2020, where 2020 is the year marking the tragic beginning of the COVID-19 the pandemic as shown in 2.1 (b).
 What determines the movements of the debt ratio?
 Why does it increase so rapidly in years of recession?

-2.2 The debt dynamic equation
+The debt dynamic equation

 We now want to understand what macroeconomic factors determine the evolution of the debt ratio.
 As we will see during the rest of the explanation, the debt ratio is a reference point for budget policies and compliance with a certain level of debt (60% of GDP) was one of the main prerequisites for joining the European Economic and Monetary Union (EMU) and still today the reference value of the debt ratio for euro area countries.
 A rapidly rising debt ratio is also perceived as an element of fragility of the public finances.
 It is of utmost importance to understand the factors determining the path of the debt ratio.
 To do so, we must investigate the economic forces that determine the growth of the numerator of the ratio, the stock of debt, and the growth of the denominator of the ratio, GDP.
 Our starting point is again the government budget identity (1.1).
 Rewriting \(\Delta B_t\) as \(B_{t} - B_{t-1}\) and rearranging, we obtain the following expression:

-\[\begin{equation} B_t \equiv G - T + (1 + i) B_{t-1} \tag{2.1} \end{equation}\]
+B_t \equiv G - T + (1 + i) B_{t-1}

 After some manipulation (the full derivation is available in the appendix A), we obtain the so-called debt dynamic equation which is entirely derived from the government budget identity.
 In (2.2), \(b_t\) stands for the debt ratio in relation to GDP at the end of period t, \(d\) indicates the primary deficit in relation to GDP, \(i\) is the nominal interest rate, \(\pi\) is the inflation rate, \(g\) is the growth rate of real GDP and \(b_{t-1}\) is the debt ratio in relation to GDP at the end of period \(t-1\).

-\[\begin{equation} b_t = d + \frac{(1 + i)}{(1 + \pi)(1 + g)} b_{t-1} \tag{2.2} \end{equation}\]
+b_t = d + \frac{(1 + i)}{(1 + \pi)(1 + g)} b_{t-1}

 We can further simplify equation (2.2).
-We can exploit the fact that the term \((1 + i)/[(1 + \pi)(1 + g)]\) is approximately equal to \(1 + i - \pi - g\) and rewrite (2.2) as:8
+We can exploit the fact that the term \((1 + i)/[(1 + \pi)(1 + g)]\) is approximately equal to \(1 + i - \pi - g\) and rewrite (2.2) as:

-\[\begin{equation} b_t = d + (1 + i - \pi - g) b_{t-1} \tag{2.3} \end{equation}\]
+b_t = d + (1 + i - \pi - g) b_{t-1}

 We can perform an additional manipulation.
 We can use the Fisher equation, i.e., the relationship between the nominal interest rate, the real interest rate and the rate of inflation, i.e. \(r = i - \pi\), to rewrite the term in parenthesis \((1 + i - \pi - g)\) as \((1 + r - g)\).

-\[\begin{equation} b_t = d + (1 + r - g) b_{t-1} \tag{2.4} \end{equation}\]
+b_t = d + (1 + r - g) b_{t-1}

 Technically, equation (2.4) is a first order linear difference equation, an equation in which the solution at time \(t\) depends linearly on the solution at time \(t-1\).
 For now, this is all we need to know.
 In the appendix B, we will see how it is possible to solve such an equation.
 We can also rewrite (2.4) so that it expresses the change in the debt ratio.
 After all, we are interested in explaining the variation of the debt ratio over time.

-\[\begin{equation} \Delta b_t = d + (r - g) b_{t-1} \tag{2.5} \end{equation}\]
+\Delta b_t = d + (r - g) b_{t-1}

 We have all elements in place.
 In equation (2.5), we observe the factors that determine the motion of the debt ratio and how they can contribute to bring and keep the debt ratio on a sustainable path or, conversely, how they can contribute to the “explosion” of the debt ratio.
 There are four variables determining the evolution of the debt ratio:

-• the ratio of the primary deficit to national income (\(d\))
+- the ratio of the primary deficit to national income (\(d\))

-• the real interest rate (\(r\))
+- the real interest rate (\(r\))

-• the real growth rate (\(g\))
+- the real growth rate (\(g\))

-• the debt ratio inherited from the past (\(b_{t-1}\))
+- the debt ratio inherited from the past (\(b_{t-1}\))

 The ratio of the primary deficit ratio to national income (\(d\)) has an increasing effect on the evolution of the debt ratio.
 Everything else equal, higher budget deficits will increase the debt ratio.
 On the contrary, higher primary surpluses will decrease the debt ratio as government income, which is tax revenue, is higher than government spending.
 The real interest rate has a negative effect on the debt ratio (again, everything else constant).
 This comes as no surprise.
 A high interest rate corresponds to a higher government outlay for interests payments with obvious negative consequences on the accumulation of debt.
 Real GDP growth has instead (at parity of other conditions) a dampening effect on the debt ratio.
 As GDP increases, the relative weight of debt decreases as the capacity of the country to generate income has now increased.
 In this case, the denominator of the fraction, national income, increases faster than the numerator, debt.
 The term \((r - g)\) is the interest-growth differential, also known as the “snowball effect”.
 Assuming a balanced budget position of the government, whenever the interest-growth differential is positive, i.e. the interest rate is higher than the growth rate, the debt ratio will rise.
 Whenever the interest-growth differential is negative, i.e. the interest rate is lower than the growth rate, the debt ratio will decline.
 In the next section, we simulate the case where \((r - g)\) is positive and the case where \((r - g)\) is negative under different assumptions about the government budget.
 Later in the text, we will take a closer look at the role that the government budget can play in stabilizing or reducing the debt ratio.

-2.3 The evolution of the debt ratio under different assumptions
+The evolution of the debt ratio under different assumptions

 Goal of this section is to study the evolution of the debt ratio by means of some simple simulations.
 Before we delve into the simulations, we have to begin with some important caveats.
 First, we are assuming that the values for \(d\), \(r\), and \(g\) remain constant throughout the time range of the numerical simulation that we are about to perform.
 For the variable \(b_t\), the debt ratio, we will assume an initial value while the rest of the values will be the output of the simulations.
 The debt ratio \(b_t\) is therefore our endogenous variable except the initial value \(b_0\) which we define by assumption.
 Second, we are excluding any possible feedback effects.
 We are assuming that, for example, the rate of growth of the economy is independent of public spending (and its composition) or that the increase in the debt ratio has no effect on government interest rate.
 In other words, the variables \(d\), \(r\), and \(g\), as well as the value of the initial debt ratio \(b_0\), are exogenous and fixed by assumption.
 This is rather a strong set of assumptions.
 Moreover, our simulations extend over a large number of periods, which makes the assumption of constant exogenous values (such as GDP growth) even more unrealistic.
 Even though the analysis and the simulations that we are about to perform is highly theoretical, it will help us to understand a number of issues underlying some important economic policy decisions.